marky116x/Intership-Surfboard-coreillustrio/Weekly report of 4th week.md

 - For Loops – Classic `for (i=0; i>=10; i++)` loop.
 Also went through `forEach`, `map`, `filter`, and `reduce` methods for arrays, which are way more elegant for many use cases.
 - JSON (JavaScript Object Notation) – The format in which data is transferred between frontend and backend.
 I didn't realize how ubiquitous JSON is - basically the universal language of web APIs.

-We had a practical exercise converting between JavaScript objects and JSON strings using `JSON.stringify()` and `JSON.parse()`.
-Got tripped up by some quirks like how `JSON.stringify()` handles dates and functions (it doesn't, really).

 ```javascript
 // Convert an object to JSON string